 - if 'name' can be parsed as URL, but contains an invalid entry name, a 'BadParameter' exception is thrown. - if the entry 'name' points to does not exist, a 'DoesNotExist' exception is thrown. - if the 'name' points to a link and the 'Dereference' flag is set, the size is returned for the link target.
+If that target does not exist, a 'DoesNotExist' exception is thrown. - implementations MAY report directory sizes by accumulating the content sizes recursively.

-If that target does not exist, a 'DoesNotExist' exception is thrown. - the default flags are 'None' (0). - other flags are not allowed on this method, and cause a 'BadParameter' exception. - similar to the 'st_size' field from 'stat' (2) as defined by POSIX - is_file
+If that is not implemented, a 'BadParameter' exception with descriptive error message is - thrown. - the default flags are 'None' (0). - other flags are not allowed on this method,

+'''

+and cause a 'BadParameter' exception.

+- similar to the 'st_size' field from 'stat' (2)

+as defined by POSIX

+'''

+- is_file